 The EU's General Data Protection Regulation (GDPR) is the result of four years of work by the EU to bring data protection legislation into line with new, previously unforeseen ways that data is now used.
 Currently, the UK relies on the Data Protection Act 1998, which was enacted following the 1995 EU Data Protection Directive, but this will be superseded by the new legislation.
 It introduces tougher fines for non-compliance and breaches, and gives people more say over what companies can do with their data.
 It also makes data protection rules more or less identical throughout the EU.

-We will be updating Privacy Notices, policies and Consent Forms routinely to make sure we are compliant with the new GDPR.
+We will routinely update Privacy Notices, policies and Consent Forms to make sure we are compliant with the new GDPR.

 If you would like to discuss anything with regard to GDPR, please contact: